tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 - "Legacy system" (Age doesn't exempt criticality)
 - "Only used internally" (Internal systems still have risks)

+### Scope derived from observation

+A scope statement describes intent.
+The actual ISMS boundary is wherever information flows, systems connect, and third parties handle data, and those may not match the diagram.
+A supplier assumed to be out of scope may have direct database access.
+A development environment assumed to be isolated may share credentials with production.
+A cloud service adopted by one team may process customer data that the scope document does not mention.

+Before finalising scope, trace actual data flows and access paths against what the architecture documents and contracts claim.
+The gaps between intended and observed boundary are findings before any auditor arrives.
+Documenting them explicitly, and deciding whether to bring the relevant systems into scope or to address the exposure another way, is more defensible than a scope statement that does not reflect how the organisation actually operates.

 ### Documenting the scope

 Scope statement should include: